totaljs/jComponent/readme.md

     // initialized and their elements will be removed from the DOM.

+    instance.blind();
+    // The component will disable path listening.
+    // +v4.1.0

     instance.used();
     // Sets the current time into the `instance.usage.custom` property in this component.